pslib-cz/2022l4web-css-typographic-library-MarciPhan/README.md

 Colours

 Grace.css has predefined colours.
-Between lines 3-31 you can find the list of colours.
+Between lines 3-21 you can find the list of colours.
 Selector :root defines colours for normal website mode.
-Selector [data-theme="dark"] defines the colours for website in dark mode.
-You can change them whatever you want.

 Typography

 Website font depends on your system.
 If you have an Apple device, the text will use Apple system font.
 Otherwise it will use Segoe UI and Roboto.